polterguy/magic.data.common/README.md

 ```

 This will result in the following SQL returned `select 'field1','field2' from 'table1' order by 'field3' desc limit 25`.
-Notice, you can also create aggregate results, by simply adding your aggregate as your column, such as the
+**Notice**, you can also create aggregate results, by simply adding your aggregate as your column, such as the
 following illustrates.

 ```